-During the spring season, observing the vibrant colors of weeping cherry trees can be an awe-inspiring experience.
-The trees typically display shades of pink, white, yellow, and green.
+During the spring season, it is a truly breathtaking experience to see the vibrant colors of weeping cherry trees.
+These trees typically display shades of pink, white, yellow, and green.

 But, before you can plan the perfect place in your landscape for a small weeping cherry tree, you need to know just what size and type of tree you’re dealing with!